 It’s the only city on the Wild Atlantic Way and next year it’s set to become the European Capital of Culture.
-Galway is a small city on the west coast of Ireland which consistently punches well above its weight and should be a “must see” destination on any trip to the Emerald Isle.
+Galway is a small city on the west coast of Ireland that consistently punches well above its weight and should be a “must-see” destination on any trip to the Emerald Isle.

 People love Galway for its bustling streets, its colorful characters, and entertainers, its thriving pub scene, but above all the friendliness of its people.
 It was voted the “friendliest city in the world” by a New York-based magazine two years ago – and who are we to argue!

 Here, our man on the ground in Galway gives a personalized guide to ten hidden highlights of this vibrant city.